budioibud/Google-Maps-API-JS-integrated-with-Google-Sheet/README.md

 # Google-Maps-API-JS-integrated-with-Google-Sheet
-Ini adalah code untuk gabungan antara Google Maps API JS dengan Google Sheet sebagai databasenya
+This is the code for combining Google Maps API JS with Google Sheet as the database Code html you can modify to be better visually appealing using css.